jenniferbuz/sci_coding/README.md

 We will cover a range of topics like basic command line navigation, collaboration with Git, basic Python scripting and sharing reproducible code with Jupyter notebooks.

 This course recommends two short online courses to be completed concurrently with the lessons (see the schedule of pre-class homework in the [Syllabus](#syllabus) below).
-Those courses are [Learn Git](https://www.codecademy.com/learn/learn-git) (approx. 1-2 hrs) and [Learn Python](https://www.codecademy.com/learn/learn-python) (approx. 8-10 hrs).
+Those courses are [Learn Git][learn-git] (approx. 1-2 hrs) and [Learn Python][learn-python] (approx. 8-10 hrs).
 If you are following along weekly, I would budget about 1 hr per week for the in class lessons and 1-2 hrs per week for the pre-class homework.

 Both of the homework courses are offered for free on [codecademy.com](https://www.codecademy.com/) (you will need to sign up for a Codecademy account).